How To Resolve Issues or DisputesApril 15, 2018

 A formal complaint can be submitted in accordance with Judicial Regulations and processed by the Office of Judicial Administration.

 Swim England offers assistance to clubs and members in relation to medical conditions as set out below.

 If you have an employment related dispute with your club then please seek advice from ACAS or through the IoS or BSCA if you are a member of either of those organisations.

-Our ASA Friends have a wealth of experience in the world of aquatics and a knowledge of the regulations, constitution and judicial procedures.
+Our Swim England Friends have a wealth of experience in the world of aquatics and a knowledge of the regulations, constitution and judicial procedures.

 They also have in-depth knowledge of swimming clubs and how issues such as yours may have been resolved in the past.

-ASA Friends are assigned on a case-by-case basis
+Swim England Friends are assigned on a case-by-case basis.

 If you have an issue that you are not sure how to resolve, please contact firstname.lastname@example.org and we can put you in touch with someone appropriate to your dispute.